 Wisconsin Dells proclaims itself to be the Water Park Capital of the World.
 There are not known to be any serious competitors for the title and it’s not difficult to find reasons why.
 The Dells boast, among other things, the largest concentration of indoor and outdoor waterparks in the world, the country’s largest outdoor waterpark (Noah’s Ark) and the country’s largest waterpark resort (the Wilderness).
-If you are looking for a great family-friendly location, it is hard to beat the Dells.
+If you are looking for a great family-friendly location, it is hard to beat a visit to Wisconsin Dells.

 Noah’s Ark, the oldest of the major waterparks, offers 51 different waterslides, including the new Quadzilla, a mat ride which allows four people to ride simultaneously and race each other to the bottom.
 The park also has four kids’ play areas, two wave pools, two endless rivers, an 18-hole miniature golf course and a “dive-in” theater.

 Mount Olympus Water & Theme Park is known for its giant replicas of classical icons such as the Parthenon and the Coliseum.
 Actually four parks in one, there are 37 water slides and seven roller coasters, including Hades, which boasts the longest underground roller coaster tunnel in the world.
 Another unique offering is Poseidon’s Rage, a surf pool that generates waves up to nine feet tall.
 The park recently debuted the Lost City of Atlantis, a six-story-tall “water fortress” that has slides, a giant dump bucket and a geyser that shoots water 120 feet into the air.